Television has always been free and in the early days the antenna was the only way a person could receive TV.

 KBTC also transmits from Mount Constitution in the San Juan Islands.

-This new signal serves the communities of North Puget Sound and Southern British Columbia.
+This signal serves the communities of North Puget Sound and Southern British Columbia.
 The transmitter is owned by World Television of Washington and our programming partnership serves these communities with KBTC’s complete program line-up, including HD, available on 28.1 and MHz Worldview on 28.2.

 Seattle area viewers: